Cleaning up after a bushfire fact sheet

 Not all landfills are equipped to accept and dispose of debris that contains asbestos.
 Visit the asbestos website for advice and information on managing asbestos.

 CCA-treated wood is commonly used in structures such as pergolas, decking, fencing and landscaping.
-After a fire, the ash from this wood contains up to 10 per cent (by weight) arsenic, copper and chromium.
+After a fire, the ash from this wood contains up to 10% (by weight) arsenic, copper and chromium.
 Swallowing only a few grams of this can be harmful.
 Children, pets and other animals must be kept away from these ash areas until clean-up is completed.

 The Environmental Protection Agency (EPA) provides advice on disposal of burnt CCA treated timber.